fuyuncat/rquery/README.md

    - trimleft(str[,char][,repeat(1|0)]) : Normal function.
 Trim all char from left of the string, if char is not provided, all space (including tab) will be trimmed.<br />
    - trimright(str[,char][,repeat(1|0)]) : Normal function.
 Trim all char from right of the string, if char is not provided, all space (including tab) will be trimmed.<br/>
    - trim(str[,char][,repeat(1|0]) : Normal function.
 Trim all char from the string, if char is not provided, all space (including tab) will be trimmed.<br/>
+   - concat(str1,str2,[...]) : Normal function.
+Concatenate multiple strings. <br/>
+   - concatcol(start,end,expr[,step,delmiter]) : Normal function (Macro function implemented).
+Concatenate multiple field expressions. $ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID, % can be involved in an expression.<br/>
+   - calcol(start,end,expr[,step,operation]) : Normal function (Macro function implemented).
+Caluclate multiple field expressions. $ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID, % can be involved in an expression.
+Operations can be SUM/AVERAGE/MAX/MIN/COUNT/UNIQUECOUNT.<br/>
    - comparenum(num1,num2) : Normal function.
 Compare two numbers, return -1 if num1 less than num2, return 0 if num1 equal to num2, return 1 if num1 greater than num2<br />
    - comparedate(date1,date2[,dateformat]) : Normal function.
 Compare two dates, return -1 if date1 less than date2, return 0 if date1 equal to date2, return 1 if date1 greater than date2. date1 and date2 should have the same dateformat.<br />
    - datatype(expr) : Normal function.
 Return the date type of the expression.<br/>